maoberlehner/markus-oberlehner-net/content/blog/faking-a-placeholder-in-a-html-select-form-field.md

 +++
 date = "2017-07-16T07:55:22+02:00"
-title = "Faking a Placeholder in a HTML Select Form Field" description = "Style a select form field using a placeholder as default value.
-Make a HTML form element look like an input field with placeholder attribute." intro = "Styling native HTML form fields – especially select fields – with CSS has always been a little tricky.
+title = "Faking a Placeholder in a HTML Select Form Field" description = "Learn how to add a placeholder to a select HTML tag and how you can make a select element look like an input field with placeholder attribute." intro = "Styling native HTML form fields – especially select fields – with CSS has always been a little tricky.
 Recently I was confronted with the task of creating a select field with a placeholder value so that the select field blends in nicely with other form fields on the page.
 The problem of custom styled select elements is a hard one..." draft = false categories = ["Development"]